British Rail Class 450

-The British Rail Class 450 Desiro is a type of third-rail DC electric multiple unit (EMU) passenger train that entered service during 2003.
+The British Rail Class 450 Desiro (4-DES) is a type of third-rail DC electric multiple unit (EMU) passenger train that entered service during 2003.
 Used for outer-suburban services, the units were built with both first- and standard-class accommodation.
 They have a maximum speed of 100 mph.

 The Desiro UK family also includes units of Classes 185, 350, 360, 380 and 444.

 Along with the Class 444 Desiro, the Class 450 units are operated by South Western Railway.

 Introduction

 A Class 450 unit between two Class 421s at Clapham Junction depot in February 2005, less than three months before the latter were withdrawn.

 In April 2001, 785 vehicles were ordered by South West Trains in order to complete the replacement of its slam-door rolling stock, in accordance with its franchise commitment to do so by 2005, as the slam-door trains, many of which were more than 40 years old, did not meet modern health and safety requirements.

+The first Class 450 units began arriving into the UK from Germany in December 2002, units 450007 and 450008, being hauled from Calais-Fréthun to Bournemouth via Dollands Moor and Wembley.

 Introduction to service was delayed by the required power supply upgrades capable of powering the new trains, which feature air conditioning, a feature not present in the slam-door trains they replaced.
 In the December 2004 timetable change, the Class 450 Desiro began serving most intended routes, although introduction was delayed until June 2005 in some areas.
 The units are leased by Angel Trains to South Western Railway.

 Sixty-eight new vehicles were ordered by South West Trains as a replacement to the growth order which was diverted to form the similar range of electric multiple units.